-2.20 Debt rescheduling
+2.22 Debt rescheduling

-- 2.20.1 As short-term borrowing rates will be considerably cheaper than longer term fixed interest rates, there may be potential opportunities to generate savings by switching from long-term debt to short-term debt.
-However, these savings will need to be considered in the light of the current treasury position and the size of the cost of debt repayment (premiums incurred). - 2.20.2 The reasons for any debt rescheduling to take place will include: - the generation of cash savings and / or discounted cash flow savings; - helping to fulfil the treasury strategy; - Enhance the balance of the portfolio (amend the maturity profile and/or the balance of volatility). - 2.20.3 Consideration will also be given to identify if there is any residual potential for making savings by running down investment balances to repay debt prematurely as short term rates on investments are likely to be lower than rates paid on current debt.
+- 2.22.1 As short-term borrowing rates will be considerably cheaper than longer term fixed interest rates, there may be potential opportunities to generate savings by switching from long-term debt to short-term debt.
+However, these savings will need to be considered in the light of the current treasury position and the size of the cost of debt repayment (premiums incurred). - 2.22.2 The reasons for any debt rescheduling to take place will include: - the generation of cash savings and / or discounted cash flow savings; - helping to fulfil the treasury strategy; - Enhance the balance of the portfolio (amend the maturity profile and/or the balance of volatility). - 2.22.3 Consideration will also be given to identify if there is any residual potential for making savings by running down investment balances to repay debt prematurely as short term rates on investments are likely to be lower than rates paid on current debt.

-2.21 Apportioning interest to the Housing Revenue Account
+2.23 Apportioning interest to the Housing Revenue Account

-- 2.21.1 The Council currently operates a one pool approach.
+- 2.23.1 The Council currently operates a one pool approach on external debt.
 The interest charges are initially charged to the General Fund and recharged to the Housing Revenue Account (HRA) through the Item 8 (item 8 of Part I and item 8 of Part II of Schedule 4 to, the Local Government and Housing Act 1989) adjustment.
-The Council has fixed an interest rate of 4.43% by which it will charge the Capital Financing Requirement (CFR) of the HRA.
-The HRA CFR currently is £80.131m.
-If this does not change the annual interest amount charged to the HRA will be £3.550m. - 2.21.2 The Council will credit the HRA each year with its share of interest receivable.
-This will be calculated by multiplying the average HRA reserve balance by the average interest receivable percentage.
+The Council has fixed the interest rate charged on the Capital Financing Requirement (CFR) of the HRA to 4.43%.
+The HRA CFR is currently £80.061m.
+If this does not change the annual interest amount charged to the HRA will be £3.547m. - 2.23.2 The Council will credit the HRA each year with its share of interest receivable.
+This will be calculated by multiplying the average HRA reserve balances by the average interest receivable percentage.